ajdavis/emptysquare-hugo/emptysquare/content/blog/building-node-applications-mongodb-backbone.md

-title = "Review of \"Building Node Applications with MongoDB and Backbone\"" date = "2013-03-23T12:42:26" description = "The O'Reilly book on cutting-edge web development encourages some bad habits but also demonstrates a lot of useful, elegant patterns." categories = ["Mongo", "Programming", "Review"] tags = ["backbone", "node"] enable_lightbox = false thumbnail = "building-node-applications.jpg" draft = false
+title = "Review of \"Building Node Applications with MongoDB and Backbone\"" date = "2013-03-23T12:42:26" description = "The O'Reilly book on cutting-edge web development encourages some bad habits but also demonstrates a lot of useful, elegant patterns."
+"blog/category" = ["Mongo", "Programming", "Review"]
+"blog/tag" = ["backbone", "node"]
+enable_lightbox = false
+thumbnail = "building-node-applications@240.jpg"
+draft = false
 +++